 Sustain recovery capacity through long-term load management

 Burnout recurs when the physiological depletion that produced it is re-established.
-The Continue phase monitors cortisol pattern, sleep quality, and nutritional status, providing structured support to maintain the recovery and prevent relapse through sustainable load management.
+The Continue phase monitors cortisol pattern, sleep quality, and nutritional status, providing personalised support to maintain the recovery and prevent relapse through sustainable load management.

 FAQs